 Despite Pachinko being an out-and-out gambling game, Pachinko parlours have a special workaround where the balls won can be exchanged for prizes, which are then exchanged for cash at a site completely independent from the Pachinko parlour.
 Balls are usually marked or engraved to show where they come from and to display their value.

-A night at the racetrack is another way to enjoy some gambling without getting on the wrong side of the law.
+A night at the racetrack is another way to enjoy some gambling without getting on the wrong side of the law, although betting on Australian horse racing has recently changed with Japanese being barred from betting on the Melbourne Cup and Caulfield Cup recently, despite the fact that Japanese horses enjoyed a freakishly successful Melbourne spring carnival in 2019.
 Whether it's horses, GP motorcycles or powerboats, Japanese people love the excitement of a race and are happy to lay their money on the line.
 A trip to the horse racing track is a particular highlight, with flat racing and steeple chasing held in most cities.
 A trip to Hokkaido is totally worth the flight from the mainland however, with gnarly horse 'drift racing' held in Obihiro.
 Huge horses drag sleds and riders around the obstacle-laden 200m course, so expect plenty of crashes and head-to-head racing in a true gladiatorial spectacle with plenty of betting opportunities.

 A much easier and more accessible option for both visitors and residents however is online poker.
 Despite physical, independent games being against the law, poker websites are accessible, with most Japanese ISPs having no safeguards in place.
 There is a superb selection of online poker games that are accessible in Japan, and there are also articles that provide an excellent guide to help you get to grips with the game before getting stuck in on your tablet, phone or computer.